Fortify the Shortest Stave in Attention: Enhancing Context Awareness of Large Language Models for Effective Tool Use: Enhancing Context Awareness via Interleaving Attention Waveform

 \subsection{The Searching of $\mathcal{B}_{c}$}

 This section details our methodology for searching $\mathcal{B}_{c}$, an appropriate set of RoPE bases.
 Our goal is to develop strategies ensuring that the attention waveform troughs of any given base overlap with peaks from different bases, and vice versa.
-We do not consider peak and trough positions exceeding the maximum pre-trained context length in this paper.
 Firstly, we define a discrete base search space, denoted as:

-where \( B_{\text{min}} \) and \( B_{\text{max}} \) represent the minimum and maximum base values, and \( T \) is the search stride.
+where \( B_{\text{min}} \) and \( B_{\text{max}} \) represent the minimum and maximum base values, and \( S \) is the search stride.
 In our experimental setup, we set \( B_{\text{min}} \) equal to \( B_{\text{train}} \), the base used during model pre-training.
-This decision is grounded in the consideration~\cite{liu2023scaling} that opting for a smaller base compared to the one used during pre-training could potentially introduce out-of-distribution (OOD) positional information, particularly in scenarios where the context spans a considerable length, as discussed in detail in the appendix~\ref{apx:ood-pos}.
+This decision is grounded in the consideration~\cite{liu2023scaling} that opting for a smaller base compared to the one used during pre-training could potentially introduce out-of-distribution (OOD) positional information, as discussed in detail in the appendix~\ref{apx:ood-pos}.

 At the beginning of the search, we initialize \( \mathcal{B}_{c} \) to \( \{B_{\text{train}}\} \).
-For the following $N-1$ iterations, we search for a candidate base in each round to be included in $\mathcal{B}_{s}$.
-This candidate selection is based on the proximity of the candidate base's peak positions to the trough positions in the attention waveforms of the bases already in $\mathcal{B}_{c}$.
-We also expect the troughs of the candidate base to align closely with the peaks in the attention waveforms of the existing bases.
-The candidate that best matches these criteria is then incorporated into $\mathcal{B}_{c}$.
+For the following $N-1$ iterations, we search for a candidate base value in each round to be included in $\mathcal{B}_{s}$.
+In every round, we first identify the peaks and troughs within the waveform associated with each base in $\mathcal{B}_{s}$ and $\mathcal{B}_{c}$.
+The selection of a candidate is determined by measuring the distance between the position of the $i$-th peak (and trough) for a candidate base and that of the $i$-th trough (and peak) for bases within set $\mathcal{B}_{c}$.
+The maximum position of peaks or troughs that we take into account is constrained by the maximum context length.
+The candidate with the shortest average distance is subsequently included in $\mathcal{B}_{c}$.
 Our searching algorithm is detailed in Algorithm~\ref{alg:search}.